Clean Energy Access for All:

 A white paper based on outcomes from the summit is also forthcoming.

-To join a group, contact Julie Noblitt at email@example.com
+To join a working group, contact Julie Noblitt at email@example.com